danielscholl-osdu/search/docs/tutorial/SearchService.md

 #### Wildcards <a name="wildcards"></a>

-Wildcard searches can be run on individual terms, using ? to replace a single character, and * to replace zero or more characters.
+Wildcard searches can be run on individual terms using ? to replace a single character and * to replace zero or more characters.

 ```json
 {